Lucknow: Dance, drama and music

 A dancer posing during a kathak dance sequence.
 The dance has its origins in Northern India and especially Lucknow.

 The classical Indian dance form Kathak originated from Lucknow.
 Wajid Ali Shah, the last Nawab of Awadh, was a great patron and a passionate champion of Kathak.
 Lachhu Maharaj, Acchchan Maharaj, Shambhu Maharaj and Birju Maharaj have kept this tradition alive.

 Lucknow is also the home city of the eminent ghazal singer Begum Akhtar.
 A pioneer of the style, "Ae Mohabbat Tere anjaam pe rona aaya" is one of her best known musical renditions.
 Bhatkande Music Institute University at Lucknow is named after the musician Vishnu Narayan Bhatkhande Bhartendu Academy of Dramatic Arts (BNA), also known as Bhartendu Natya Academy, is a theatre-training institute situated at Gomti Nagar.
 It is a deemed university and an autonomous organisation under the Ministry of Culture, Government of Uttar Pradesh.
 It was set up in 1975 by the Sangeet Natak Akademy (government of Uttar Pradesh), and became an independent drama school in 1977.
 Apart from government institutes, there are many private theatre groups including IPTA, Theatre Arts Workshop (TAW), Darpan, Manchkriti and the largest youth theatre group, Josh.
 This is a group for young people to experience theatre activities, workshops and training.

-Lucknow is also the birthplace of musicians including Naushad, Talat Mahmood, Anup Jalota and Baba Sehgal as well as British pop celebrity Sir Cliff Richard.
+Lucknow is also the birthplace of musicians including Naushad, Talat Mahmood, Anup Jalota, Shantanu Moitra, Amitabh Bhattacharya, Palash Sen and Baba Sehgal as well as British pop celebrity Sir Cliff Richard.